internetimagery/do-not/README.md

     }
 ```

+In order to have your monadic classes support this functionality, all they have to do is expose their interface through `__iter__`.
+There is no need to have an explicit requirement on this library in order to support it.
+Furthermore other features could be added as new dict keys in the future (for this library or any other).

+The supported interfaces are:

 * __map__: Callable that takes a function, and returns the result of the function wrapped in the same context.
 * __flat_map__: Callable that takes a _function that returns the same context_, and returns that value.
 * __filter__: Callable that takes a _function that returns a boolean_.
 Propagates values if True else provides some fallback value.

+So long as the exposed interface is a callable that accepts a function, and behaves in a standard way, nothing more is needed.
+This means you can use methods with different names (chain/bind/and_then/etc) and even use regular functions and dataclasses,
+and it's all supported (so long as the dataclasses are given this `__iter__` functionality, perhaps in a mixin).

+This library intentionally does not bundle implimentations of monads itself.
+It is a utility for existing implimentations to hook into.

 ----

 Though monads are not provided here...  here are some basic examples (using attrs):

+#### Maybe/Option (for handling a potentially missing value)

 ```python